 Teens in the Gen Z cohort (those aged 14–19) consume more news than their Gen Z adult counterparts (those aged 20–25),1 according to our Digital media trends survey.2 Roughly eight in 10 (78%) Gen Z teens get news or current events daily from at least one source, compared with 69% of Gen Z adults and 84% of consumers across all generations.

-Gen Z teens favour social and digital news formats, with about half of this group saying they get news daily from social media feeds or messaging services and 40% getting news daily from search engines (see figure).
-These sources can offer more immediate, interactive and engaging news experiences than traditional sources, like TV news or newspapers.
+Gen Z teens favor social and digital news formats, with about half of this group saying they get news daily from social media feeds or messaging services and 40% getting news daily from search engines (see figure).
+These sources can offer more immediate, interactive, and engaging news experiences than traditional sources, like TV news or newspapers.

 Indeed, mobile devices enable this engagement and serve as a gateway to news and information for young people: 66%of Gen Z teens who follow news or current events say most of the news they consume is from alerts and notifications on their mobile devices, compared with a slightly smaller share of Gen Z adults.
 More than half of the Gen Z news consumers (teens and adults) say they consume news on their smartphones exclusively.

-Young people are also leveraging user-generated content formats and visual- and video-focussed social media platforms to follow and connect with like-minded content creators, who are often sharing news and information about issues they care about.3 Acknowledging how influential these platforms and creators can be for flows of information, the White House held a briefing in March for top social media content creators on the crisis in Ukraine to provide them with factual and timely information to share with their audiences.4 These platforms and the creators who fuel them are major hubs for news and information for millions globally.
+Young people are also leveraging user-generated content formats and visual- and video-focused social media platforms to follow and connect with like-minded content creators, who are often sharing news and information about issues they care about.3 Acknowledging how influential these platforms and creators can be for flows of information, the White House held a briefing in March for top social media content creators on the crisis in Ukraine to provide them with factual and timely information to share with their audiences.4 These platforms, and the creators who fuel them, are major hubs for news and information for millions globally.

 Despite these nuances, Gen Z is highly connected and digitally savvy.
-The news consumption behaviours of this young cohort present both opportunities and challenges for news organisations and digital platforms alike.
+The news consumption behaviors of this young cohort present both opportunities and challenges for news organizations and digital platforms alike.